-As a member of the Elapidae family, Coral snakes are available in many different species.
-They range throughout America, with most being found in Central and South America.
+Coral snakes are members of the Elapidae family, and there are many different species of them.
+They live throughout the Americas, with most being found in Central and South America.

-- the eastern coral snake found in Florida and the southeast.
+- the aforementioned eastern coral snake found in Florida and the southeast.

-The Coral Snake is a slender snake, measuring more or less 20 inches in length.
-There are some species that can reach 3 feet in length.
+The Coral Snake is a slender snake, measuring around 20 inches in length.
+There are some species that can reach 3 feet.

 Coral Snake ‘Look-Alikes’

-The animal- and plant kingdom is fascinating because you might get other animals that aren’t poisonous or dangerous, but they actually develop similar colors and patterns.
+The animal and plant kingdom is fascinating because you might get other animals that aren’t poisonous or dangerous, but they actually develop similar colors and patterns to a poisonous one.

 They become look-alikes.
-So you get snakes that look very similar to the coral snake, but they aren’t in the least bit venomous.
+And there are snakes that look very similar to the coral snake, but they aren’t the least bit venomous.

-A clever way to tell the difference and to know for certain which snake is which is to look at the snake’s ring pattern.
+A clever way to tell the difference between coral snakes and their lookalikes and to know for certain which snake is which is to look at the snake’s ring pattern.

 Another good way to identify the coral snake is by its head, which is blunt and black.